Coronavirus: How Africa has been preparing for outbreak | DW | 28.02.2020

 According to research by Quartz, annual direct flights from China to Africa expanded from an average of less than one per day in 2010 to an average of eight per day in 2019.
 An increase in trade and investment — even seeing small entrepreneurs fly to China for goods — is behind this trend.

-With an eye on this risk, screenings of passengers at airports and other ports of entry have since been implemented in many countries, according to research published this week in the medical journal The Lancet.
+With an eye to the coronavirus risk, screenings of passengers at airports and other ports of entry have since been implemented in many countries, according to research published this week in the medical journal The Lancet.

 Read more: Africans in Wuhan - Homesick and fearful of coronavirus